 What is Gig State?

-Gig State will upgrade digital network infrastructure in a number of regional locations so that businesses and communities can effectively run and expand their businesses, use cloud-based services, access online teleconferencing programs and education opportunities, work from home and stay in touch with friends and family.
+Gig State is focused on improving internet services in a number of regional locations so that businesses and communities can effectively run and expand their businesses, use cloud-based services, access online teleconferencing programs and education opportunities, work from home and stay in touch with friends and family.

 Benefits of this investment will include: